CoderDojoTC/micropython/docs/displays/non-graph/05-4-digit.md

 # Four Digit LED Display

 In this lesson, we will use a 4-digit LED display to create a clock that displays the time of day.
-These clocks will use the [**tm1637**](https://github.com/mcauser/micropython-tm1637) library to communicate with the four-digit display.
+These clocks will use [Mike Causer's **tm1637**](https://github.com/mcauser/micropython-tm1637) library to communicate with the four-digit display.
 Some of these displays also have a "colon" between the hour and minute digits that flashes every second.